-This course will continue to expand and deepen students' knowledge of different genres of dance while refining technique and preparing for performance.
+This course continues to expand and deepen the students' knowledge of the different genres of dance while refining their technique and preparing them for performance.
 This course will focus on advancing and refining the dancers technique through Ballet Contemporary Progression, Modern Jazz Progression, Choreography Workshop and Dance Production Two.
 Students will use their technique to experiment and excel in improvisation and choreography.
-This course is designed to fully prepare students to produce their own choreographic work, and have a full understanding of all elements of performance.
+This course is designed to fully prepare students to produce their own choreographic work and develop a full understanding of all elements of performance.